 Spend Time Writing A Real Estate Love Letter

-Unfortunately, our low-ball offer was not accepted because they are waiting for an official appraisal.
+Unfortunately, our low-ball offer was not accepted because they were waiting for an official appraisal.
 But this was to be expected.
 Only after they get the appraisal will they respond to our offer.

 An appraiser is an independent operator who objectively comes up with a value for a property based on rebuilding costs and recently sold comps.
 The appraiser’s estimate is just one person’s opinion, albeit a person who appraises properties for a living.

-I know with 99% certainty the appraisal report will come back higher than our $1.55 million offer.
-I also feel with 70% certainty the appraisal report will have a $2 million value or higher.
+I knew with 99% certainty the appraisal report will come back higher than our $1.55 million offer.
+I also felt with 70% certainty the appraisal report will have a $2 million value or higher.

-But for now, all we can do is wait.
-We don’t want to seem too anxious and make a higher offer too soon.
-I, too, am curious to hear what the appraiser comes back with.
+We patiently waited for the appraisal to come back instead of trying to make a higher offer too soon.
+After all, I, too, was curious to hear what the appraiser comes back with.

-Even if he comes back with a higher number, I am confident that the allure of an all cash offer, a quick close, and a friendly buyer from the neighborhood will be good enough variables to get us a deal.
+Even if he came back with a higher number, I was confident that the allure of an all cash offer, a quick close, and a friendly buyer from the neighborhood will be good enough variables to get us a deal.